 This caterpillar is about to change into a chrysalis.
-The change will be so great — and so sudden— that you'll think a new creature has appeared before your eyes.
+The change will be so great — and so sudden— you'll think a new creature has appeared before your eyes.

 How does the chrysalis get the air it needs?

+Move mouse back and forth on photo.
+The holes on the side of the chrysalis are called "spiracles."
 "The air goes into these holes and through a whole series of tubes in the body called trachea.
-The trachea carry oxygen throughout the monarch's body," says Dr. Karen Oberhauser.
+The trachea carry oxygen throughout the monarch's body," says Dr. Oberhauser.